 The Newair isn't the easiest garage heater to install or the most energy efficient way to heat a garage gym.

 It's also probably too much for a small garage, and if you aren't using your garage gym every day then you're better off with a portable heater.

 However, if you have a medium or large garage gym that you're using regularly, and you want an effective longer term heating solution, this is the best electric heater around.

 2. Mr. Heater MH60QFAV – Best Forced Air Heater for Large Spaces

-*Note if 60000 btu model is not available then large model may be shown on Amazon.
+*Note that there are several models available at different BTUs.
+If the 60000 BTU model is not available then other models may be shown on Amazon.